githuseyingur/time_scheduler_table/README.md

 TimeSchedulerTable(
         cellHeight: 64,
         cellWidth: 72,
-        columnTitles: const [ // You can assign any value to columnTitles.
+        columnLabels: const [ // You can assign any value to columnLabels.
 For Example : ['Column 1','Column 2','Column 3', ...]
           "Mon",
           "Tue",
           "Wed",